HHS/TANF-app/docs/How-We-Work/team-charter/our-workflow.md

 AC: Lauren or Alex S (Tech lead)

-DoD: Alex S (Tech lead) for dev issues; Design and research - Lauren and Christine (design lead)
+DoD: Alex S (Tech lead) for dev issues; Design and research - Lauren

 ## The issue is considered ‘sprint done’ when